-For the second year in a row, Glory Car Hire has emerged the winner in this category.
+For the second year in a row, Glory Car Hire has emerged as the winner in this category.
 Other nominees included Avenue Car Hire, Avis Kenya, Central Rent A Car and Europcar.

 With over 3 decades of experience in the car hire business in Kenya, Glory Kenya has since expanded its interests to the accommodation business, running a number of hotels and resorts under the Regency and Glory brand.
 They have a Safaris arm as well.

 Interestingly, at the time of writing, Glory Kenya did not seem to be aware of this prestigious win – or at least that is how a quick visit to their website and Social Media platforms showed.
-Their Facebook profile image, for instance was still showing their 2018 win!
+Their Facebook profile image, for instance, was still showing their 2018 win!